Rick-Man-God/wiki-official/start-the-xel-miner.md

 -----
 Installing the Miner
 -----
-<p> The installation of the miner is <a href="home#elastic-pl-e-pl">covered in our article on how to become a master at ePL. </a></p>If you haven’t done so, please follow the installation instructions over there.
+<p> The installation of the miner is covered in our article on how to become a master at ePL. <a href="home#elastic-pl-e-pl"> </a>If you haven’t done so, please follow the installation instructions over there.</p>

 -----